 > (ormap number? (list "a" "b" 6))

-The map, andmap, ormap, and filter functions can all handle multiple lists, instead of just a single list.
+The map, andmap, and ormap functions can all handle multiple lists, instead of just a single list.
 The lists must all have the same length, and the given function must accept one argument for each list:

 > (map (lambda (s n) (substring s 0 n)) (list "peanuts" "popcorn" "crackerjack") (list 6 3 7))